neondatabase/website/content/docs/conceptual-guides/branching.md

 ### Machine Learning

-You can create point-in-time branches to ensure repeatability as you train and validate machine learning models.
+You can create point-in-time branches to ensure repeatability when training machine learning models.